MJousse/R_Workshop_Intro_to_R/README.md

 * If handson exercises are free-code or fill in the blank, provide a different set of notebooks with the answers
 * For more advanced workshops and if required, .py scripts can be provided

-### For R-based workshops
+#### For R-based workshops
 * Use of R-markdown notebooks in Rstudio is suggested, adding annotations for each part of the code.
 * If handson are free-code or fill in the blank, provide a different set of notebooks with the answers
 * For more advanced workshops and if required (i.e as part of a pipeline), .r scripts can be provided

-### Multi-tool workshops
+#### Multi-tool workshops
 Some workshops will require the usage of the command-line and R or python for further processing as part of a pipeline (i.e PRS and omics workshops).
 If possible, run shell commands inside the python/R notebooks; if not, provide a clear pipeline structure, i.e. as a notebook, so participants can follow each step.

 > Each workshop will have its own needs, so these are only broad recommendations.
 Consider the organization of the code and legibility as a must.
-If possible do not to expain over a sh/py/r script without annotations/clear documentation.
+If possible avoid expaining on top a sh/py/r scripts without annotations/clear documentation and use notebooks with separated blocks.